kevincgc/cpsc427-game/README.md

 # team10
-Team 10 would like to take a grace day for the Milestone 1 submission.
-We will be handing it in before 23:59 on Tuesday, 2021-10-12.
+Team 10 would like to take a grace day for the Milestone 2 submission.
+We will be handing it in before 23:59 on Monday, 2021-11-01.

 This commit is our submission for M1.